phloreenm/MP1-CultureCoffee-CI-CoBC-FM/README.md

 # **UX (User Experience)**

 ## **User Stories**
 I decided to display the User Story in a table (also a link at the bottom of the table).
-Since some user stories (like First time user and Existing User) might actually follow the same
+Since some user stories (like First time user and Existing User) might have common stories,

 | As a/an             | I want to...      | So that I can... | Scenario 1 | Scenario 2 | Acceptance Criteria |
 |---------------------|-------------------|------------------|------------|------------|---------------------|